-Thanks to the generosity of our supporters, in the last three years Streets of London has made grants totalling more than £1/4 Million to fund some fantastic projects that offer life-changing support to homeless people in London.
+Thanks to the generosity of our supporters, in the last eight years Streets of London has made grants totalling more than £750,000 to fund some fantastic projects that offer life-changing support to homeless people in London.
 For more information about the projects we support, click here.

 We also raise awareness - Streets of London aims to shift perceptions and challenge some of the stereotypes about who homeless people are, and to increase general understanding about the issue and what can be done to tackle it.

 A few years ago we made a short film called 'We Were All 10 Once', featuring the charity's ambassadors as well as Tom Odell, Frank Turner and a number of people who were homeless at the time of filming.